George D. Tablack

-George D. Tablack (June 12, 1930 – October 20, 2001) was an American politician who served as a member of the Ohio House of Representatives, Mahoning County sheriff, and mayor of Campbell, Ohio.
+George D. Tablack (June 12, 1930 – October 20, 2001) was an American politician who served as a member of the Ohio House of Representatives, sheriff of Mahoning County, and mayor of Campbell, Ohio.

 Career

 During his tenure as a member of the Ohio House of Representatives, he was instrumental in obtaining funding for the Ohio University College of Osteopathic Medicine.
 The OOF Scholarship Program culminated in 1977 with the permanent endowment of a named scholarship funds in his honor, providing an annual award to an Ohio resident who aspires to practice family medicine in the state.